ibm-cloud-docs/Cloudant/api/using_views.md

 By default, all index results reflect the current state of the database. {{site.data.keyword.cloudantfull}} builds its indexes automatically and asynchronously in the background.
 This usually means the index is fully up-to-date when you query it.
-If this is not the case, we call the database "stale" and the remaining updates are made when you query the index.
+If this is not the case, we call the index "stale" and, by default, the remaining updates are made when you query the index.
 The results of your query include these updates. {{site.data.keyword.cloudant_short_notm}} builds three copies of every index in alignment with the three copies of your primary data.

 {{site.data.keyword.cloudant_short_notm}} supplies better results and performance with the defaults for these parameters.
-If the performance of your view and your application can tolerate inconsistent results when queried with the default `stale=false` setting, use `stable=false&update=false`.
+If the performance of your view and your application can tolerate inconsistent results when queried, use `stable=false&update=false`.
 These settings avoid directing all queries to a single copy of your index, which would, in effect, reduce some aspects of performance to a third of what it should be.

 Option   | Purpose                                                                                                                               | Default value
 ---------|---------------------------------------------------------------------------------------------------------------------------------------|--------------
 `stable` | Determine whether view results are obtained from a consistent or 'stable' set of shards.
 Possible values include `true`, and `false`. | `false`
-`stale`  | Determine whether results from a stale view are permitted.
-Possible values include `false`, `ok`, and `update_after`.                 | `false`
 `update` | Determine whether the view is updated before the results are returned.
 Possible values include `true`, `false`, and `lazy`.           | `true`

-## Combining parameters
-{: #combining-parameters}

-When you specify `stable=true` with `update=false` or `update=lazy`,
-responses are consistent from request to request because a single, consistent set of shards is used to respond to the query.
-However, when one of the shards is heavily loaded or slow to respond, the response time is adversely affected.

-When the default `stable=false` value applies, and you use either `update=false` or `update=lazy`, indexes between shard replicas are no longer synchronized.
-The results are different based on which replica responds first.

-When you use a stale view, the results return the existing version of the data in the view index without waiting for an update.
-The results can be different from different nodes in the cluster.
+The defaults are suitable for most applications.
+For better performance and availability, use `stable=false&update=false`.
+For better result stability across queries, use `stable=true&update=true`.
+See the next section for more detail.

 ### Parameters
 {: #parameters}